AdobeDocs/campaign-standard.en/help/automating/using/building-a-workflow.md

 Once your workflow activities are linked together, you can personalize the transitions between them with the **label** of your choice.
 To do this, double-click the transition to access its properties.

 Moreover, **[!UICONTROL Targeting]** and **[!UICONTROL Data management (ETL)]** activities allows you to define **segment codes** for their outbound transitions.
 You can then create reports based on these segment codes in order to measure the efficiency of your maketing campaigns.
-For more on this, refer to (this section)[help/reporting/using/creating-a-report-workflow-segment.md].
+For more on this, refer to [this section](../../reporting/using/creating-a-report-workflow-segment.md).

 ## Configuring activities {#configuring-activities}